 Justify answers my underlining information from the passage

 Unfamiliar vocabulary in a literary text or a standardized test can confuse and/or discourage students.

 Make sure your students are armed with the vocabulary strategies they need to come out victorious rather than feeling defeated after taking a test.
 Below are word strategy resources to ensure students come out on top!

 Here are 10 terms students should know heading into a standardized test (words may vary depending on your state test).
 Download the 10 ELA Test Terms To Know Reference Sheet and review the words with students until you're confident they understand their meaning.

 10 High-Stakes Test Terms to Know

-A similar download you may find useful is Vocab Gal's 10 High-Stakes Test Terms to Know Poster.
-Vocab Gal suggests that teachers incorporate these terms into classroom activities and should clarify how best to answer each question stem while the stakes are low.
+A similar download you may find useful is the 10 High-Stakes Test Terms to Know Poster.
+Teachers should incorporate these terms into classroom activities and should clarify how best to answer each question stem while the stakes are low.